 Your brand reputation is the single most crucial factor in the success of your company.
-An excellent reputation increases your customer loyalty, lead generation, and your competitive advantage.
-A bad one lowers your sales and makes people look at your business in a negative light.
+An excellent reputation increases your customer loyalty, lead generation, and competitive advantage.
+A bad reputation lowers your sales and makes people look at your business in a negative light.

 In today’s fast-paced and connected world, it’s not hard to ruin your hard-earned reputation by mistake.
 Many organizations have done so in the past.
-Luckily, there are steps you can take to avoid them from happening to you.
+Luckily, there are steps you can take to avoid reputational mishaps from happening to you.

-Here are five ways to avoid the most common brand reputation catastrophes.
+Here are six ways to avoid the most common brand reputation catastrophes.